saitejesh-cyber/trust-before-intelligence-book/manuscript/05_chapter_4_foundation_layers.md

 Sarah Cedao arrived thirteen minutes early.
 She'd learned that trick from her first CTO mentor: whoever controls the whiteboard controls the meeting.
 By 7:52, she had the agenda mapped in blue marker, the constraints in red, and the timeline in green.

 Ninety days.
 That's what Dr. Raj had given her.
-Ninety days to transform infrastructure that had taken fifteen years to build—or watch the AI initiative get defunded entirely.
+Ninety days to transform infrastructure that had taken fifteen years to build or watch the AI initiative get defunded entirely.

 The scheduling agent failure had cost them $650,000 and whatever remained of executive patience.
 Three pilots.
 Three failures.
 Zero production agents.
 The board wanted results, not explanations.